rgeilings/raspiBlog/README.md

 ## Step-by-Step Process

-### Step 1: Check Trending Topics
+### Step 1: Check 3 Dutch news sites
-Several times a day, the AI bot starts by searching for the top 6 trending topics from Google Trends in the Netherlands.
+Several times a day, the AI bot starts by 'reading' rtlniews.nl, NOS.nl and omroepbrabant.nl for latest news, sports news and entertainment news.
 This keeps me informed about what's happening and what people are talking about.

 ### Step 2: Scrape Articles
-For each trending topic, the AI bot searches for Dutch articles on various news sites.
+For each latest news, sports news and entertainment news, the AI bot reads these Dutch articles.
 A bit of scraping brings together a lot of interesting pieces.
+This is stored in the postreSQL database.

-### Step 3: Summarize Articles
+### Step 3: Create Summary for 6 random articles
-The AI bot creates a short, powerful summary for each article.
-These summaries are combined into one concise piece that you can quickly read.
+Several times a day, the AI bot choose random 6 articles for latest news, sports news or entertainment news and write a summary for thes 6 articles.

-### Step 4: Find Images
+### Step 4: Create AI Image
-For the first trending topic, the AI bot looks for a beautiful, free photo.
-If that doesn't work, the AI bot asks DALL-E 3 to create a cool AI-generated image.
+From this summary, the AI bot creates a DALL-E3 prompt to generate a image which reflects the summary.
 This way, there's always something nice to accompany the article.

 ### Step 5: Create Blogpost
 With the summary and the image, the AI bot creates a complete blog post.
 This piece is then ready for publication.

 ### Step 6: Publish on renegeilings.nl
 The blog post is automatically published on my site, [renegeilings.nl](https://renegeilings.nl), in the category "gegenereerd met AI."
 This ensures there's something new and interesting on my blog every day.

-## Current Challenges

-At the moment, the articles are not always accurate, and the AI sometimes misinterprets the context of the trending topics.
-To fetch recent information, I use web scraping techniques, which I have not yet fully mastered.
-This can also lead to confusion or incorrect information.

-To make the information in my articles more relevant and up-to-date, I am working on refining my scraping techniques.
-This will allow me to collect recent articles (no older than one day) from various sources and enhance them using Retrieval-Augmented Generation (RAG).
-This way, I can provide the most up-to-date information on trending topics in the Netherlands.

 ## How to Run the Project